cloudfoundry/csb-brokerpak-gcp/terraform-tests/README.md

 restrictions in the definition file.
 They do not examine the service offering definitions (.yml) or the manifest.yml files.

-The objective of these tests is to ensure that OpenTofu receives a set of variable inputs and sends the expected values to the providers.
+The objective of these tests is to ensure that OpenTofu receives a set of inputs variables and sends the expected values to the providers.
 This verification is achieved by executing `tofu plan -refresh=false` and analyzing the outputs.

 Properties without assigned values will remain `Unknown` until an apply operation is executed, limiting the extent of